lassehjorthmadsen/platowork/README.md

   - Headset with "stimulus A"
   - Headset with "stimulus B"

-Stimuli A and B referes to either a placebo or an actual direct current stimulation.
+Stimuli A and B refers to either a placebo or an actual direct current stimulation.
 Only after the test, we learned which was which.
 This functionality was available from a research version of the PlatoWork app.

 ## Installation